Mindful Return 201, the next-level course for all overwhelmed working parents, is finally here.

 - Mondays: A blog-post length written lesson.
 A list of resources.
 Prompts for discussion on the private course message boards.

-- Wednesdays: A recorded video lesson to watch (approximately 30-40 minutes), with reflections and wisdom shared from all 4 faculty members.
+- Wednesdays: A recorded video/audio lesson to watch or listen to – your choice! – (approximately 30-40 minutes), with reflections and wisdom shared from all 4 faculty members.
 Course message boards for you to discuss the material covered in the lessons.

 - Fridays: One-hour live group coaching calls for everyone in the cohort to attend.
-(Conversations will be recorded and available only within the private course portal.)
+(Conversations will be recorded and available only within the private course portal.
+Live calls take place from 1-2pm Eastern during the 4 weeks of the course.)

 When do upcoming Mindful Return 201 course sessions start?